graphile/graphile.github.io/src/pages/graphile-build/hooks.md

   - `GraphQLEnumType` add/remove any root-level attributes, e.g. add a description
   - `GraphQLEnumType:values` add/remove values
+  - `GraphQLEnumType:values:value` customize an individual value from above

 The "(delayed)" hooks above (and their descendents) are not called until *after* the object is constructed (which means they can reference the object